DiSC profiles explained: S is for Steadiness

 - is motivated by cooperation, opportunities to help and sincere appreciation

-- prioritizes giving support, collaboration and maintaining stability
+- prioritizes giving support, collaborating and maintaining stability

-- may be limited by being indecisive, overly accommodating and tendency to avoid change
+- may be limited by being indecisive, overly accommodating, and a tendency to avoid change

 - values loyalty, helping others and security